magento/merchdocs/src/customers/account-dashboard-requisition-lists.md

 ## View the updated requisition list

-Log in to your customer account.
-Then, use either of the following methods to view any of your requisition lists.
+Log in to your customer account and use either of the following methods to view any of your requisition lists.

 ### Method 1: From your account